Xechorizo/KeepErSafe/README.md

 - Return to the game.
 - Click "Disable" so that others can join.
 - Have your friends join your session.
-- Once everyone's in the session with KeepErSafe installed, click the "Automagic" button.
+- Once everyone's in the session, click the "Automagic" button (requires Windows 10 1809 or later.
 - Alternatively, everyone in session can add everyone else's IP addresses and click "Enable".
 - No more modders or hackers!